jenningsanderson/overturemaps-workshop/README.md

 ## Part II: Buildings Theme

 1. Overture contains more than 2B building footprints.
-Fetching them all to our local machine is not very valuable.
-However, we can interact with their metadata in the cloud:
+Attempting to download them all to our local machine will be difficult.
+However, we can extract only a small subset of the buildings with a query:

     Overutre data is available both on Amazon S3 and Microsoft Azure Blob Storage.
 In this example, we'll use the data from Azure: